Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Introduction

+In our theorem, we restrict attention to the case in which the heavy ball ODE converges to a critical point which satisfies the conditions in Definition~\ref{ass:PL}.
+General convergence results for the ODE \eqref{eq:HBODE} are already available in the literature, including convergence for analytic objective functions \cite{haraux1998convergence}, for functions that satisfy a \L ojasiewicz inequality \cite{chill2009applications}, and for functions that satisfy a Kurdyka–\L ojasiewicz inequality around every point \cite{begout2015damped}.

-where $m(\alpha)=\frac12(\alpha-\sqrt{\max(0,\alpha^2-4\mu)})$.
-In particular, $m(\alpha)$ is maximized by $\alpha^\ast=2\sqrt{\mu}$ for which $m(\alpha^\ast)=\sqrt{\mu}$. \end{theorem} We now turn to Polyak's heavy ball method in discrete time.
-Since we work with a constant and, thus, non-vanishing step-size $\gamma >0$ there exists no satisfying a priori result for the convergence of $(x_n)_{n \in \N_0}$. \cite{danilova2020non} prove convergence for the heavy ball method under the PL-inequality but only for a small range of hyperparameters $\gamma, \beta$.
-Optimizing over these hyperparameters, it is only possible to recover the convergence rate for gradient descent derived in \cite{karimi2016linear} under the same assumptions on the objective function, see also~\cite{ghadimi2015global}.
-For a more aggressive choice of hyperparameters, strongly convex objective functions have been constructed for which there exist initializations such that the heavy ball method does not converge, see \cite{lessard2016analysis, goujaud2023provable}.
+We now turn to Polyak's heavy ball method in discrete time.
+Since we work with a constant and, thus, non-vanishing step-size $\gamma >0$ there exists no satisfying a-priori result for the convergence of $(x_n)_{n \in \N_0}$. \cite{danilova2020non} proves convergence for the heavy ball method under the PL-inequality but only for a small range of hyperparameters $\gamma, \beta$.
+Optimizing over these hyperparameters, the resulting rate matches the gradient descent convergence rate derived in \cite{karimi2016linear} under the same assumptions on the objective function; see also~\cite{ghadimi2015global}.
+In particular, no accelerated rate is obtained.
+For a more aggressive choice of hyperparameters, strongly convex objective functions have been constructed for which there exist initializations such that the heavy ball method does not converge; see \cite{lessard2016analysis, goujaud2023provable}.